VAlexandersson/minifloat_representation/README.md

 # Floating-point representation - Minifloat

-Emulating an 8-bit floating-point representation 'Float8' that has a 1-bit mantissa, 4-bit exponent, 3-bit exponent and a -3 exponent bias.
+Emulating an 8-bit floating-point representation 'Float8' that has a 4-bit mantissa, 3-bit exponent, 1-bit sign and a -3 exponent bias.

 - Largest unsigned value:
   - $\[0\ 011\ 1111\] = \pm 2^3 \cdot 1.1111_2 = \pm 1111.1_2 = \pm 15.5$